CDAT/cdms/docs/source/manual/cdms_4.rst

    :widths:  40, 40, 80
    :align: left

    "Array or Transient-Variable", "``regridFunction(array, missing=None, order=None, mask=None)``", "Interpolate a gridded data array to a new grid.
-The interpolation preservesthe area-weighted mean on each horizontal slice.
-If array is a Variable, a TransientVariable of  the same rank as the inputarrayisreturned, otherwiseamaskedarray is returned.
+The interpolation preserves the area-weighted mean on each horizontal slice.
+       * If array is a Variable, a TransientVariable of  the same rank as the inputarrayisreturned, otherwiseamaskedarray is returned.
        * ``array`` is a Variable, masked array, or Numpy array of rank 2, 3, or 4.                     *  For example, the string 'tzyx' indicates that the dimension order of ``array`` is (time, level, latitude, longitude).
 If unspecified, the function assumes that the last two dimensions of ``array`` match the input grid.
        * ``missing`` is a Float specifying the missing data value.
 The default is 1.0e20.
        * ``order`` is a string indicating the order of dimensions of the array.
 It has the form returned from ``variable.getOrder().``